 Matches any string recursively (including sub-directories).
 Note that you can use ** in both source and translation patterns.
 When using ** in the translation pattern, it will always contain a sub-path from the source for a certain file.
 For example, you can use source: ‘/en/**/*.po’ to upload all *.po files to Crowdin recursively.
 The translation pattern will be ‘/%two_letters_code%/**/%original_file_name%’.

 Matches any single character.

 Matches any single character in a set.
 Behaves exactly like character sets in Regexp, including set negation ([^a-z]).

 Use placeholders to identify where translated files will be placed and how they will be named:

 |%original_path%||Take parent folders names in Crowdin project to build file path in the resulted bundle|

 |%osx_code%||OS-X-Standort-ID für die Benennung von „lproj“-Ordnern|

-In case there are files that should not be translated, use the Ignored Pattern option and Crowdin won’t upload specific files for translation.
+If some files shouldn’t be translated, click Add ignored pattern, specify the respective pattern for these files, and Crowdin won’t upload specific files for translation.